Chris Taylor Player Props: Dodgers vs. Athletics

 Chris Taylor At The Plate

-- Taylor is batting .214 with nine doubles, a triple, 12 home runs and 22 walks.
+- Taylor has nine doubles, a triple, 12 home runs and 22 walks while hitting .214.

-- Taylor has picked up a hit in 50.7% of his 71 games this season, with more than one hit in 8.5% of them.
+- Taylor has picked up a hit in 51.4% of his 72 games this year, with at least two hits in 8.3% of those games.

-- He has scored in 35.2% of his games this season, with more than one run scored in 8.5%.
+- He has scored in 25 of 72 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.